tony-sull/tonysull.co/content/articles/2021-08-07-power-of-simplicity.md

 ---
 type: h-entry
 title: The power of simplicity
-description: It's easy to get swept up in the latest libraries and platforms, but don't underestimate the time savings of "boring" tech.
+summary:  easy to get swept up in the latest libraries and platforms, but don't underestimate the time savings of "boring" tech.
 tags:
   - code
 slug: power-of-simplicity